Iz Hesketh: Career

-At the beginning of 2022, casting was revealed for the European premiere at the Hope Mill Theatre in Manchester, of the jukebox musical Head Over Heels (based on the music of The Go-Go's) this included Hesketh as the principal character Pythio, an oracle to the fictional kingdom of Arcadia.
+In 2023, Hesketh appeared in the jukebox musical Head Over Heels, based on the music of The Go-Go's, as the principal character Pythio, an oracle to the fictional kingdom of Arcadia.
 The production ran from 26 January to 4 March 2023.

-In early May, WhatsOnStage exclusively revealed the casting of new Weimar-era Berlin musical Fury and Elysium at The Other Palace that included Hesketh portraying Anita Berber, the production ran for a limited run of two weeks in June 2023.
+Later that year, Hesketh appeared in a new Weimar#Weimar Republic-era Berlin musical Fury and Elysium at The Other Palace, playing Anita Berber.
+The production ran for two weeks in June 2023.

 Hesketh also features on the live cast recording of Olivier-nominated autobiographical play My Son's a Queer (but What Can You Do?) and participated in the West End LIVE performance.

-In January 2024, it was announced via the official Hollyoaks social media channels and Hesketh's Instagram that she would star as Kitty Draper in long-running British soap opera, Hollyoaks.
+In January 2024, it was announced via the official Hollyoaks social media channels and Hesketh's Instagram that she would star as Kitty Draper in long-running British soap opera Hollyoaks.
 In March of that same year, Hesketh announced her role as Valerian in the British historical adventure television series Renegade Nell on Disney+.
-She is the first person to portray a non-binary character to appear in a Disney live action series.
+She was the first person to portray a non-binary character in a Disney live action series.

 In mid-July 2024, Hesketh won the award for Best Newcomer at the RadioTimes.com Soap Awards 2024.
 When speaking to Radio Times, she revealed that winning the award felt "unreal" and went on to say receiving the accolade was "absolutely incredible, yeah I'm just buzzing".

+Hesketh appears in Russell T Davies's 2026 drama series Tip Toe on Channel 4.